 The key for the direct route is for the pass to be lightweight.

 Video above shows an idea of how this can work.

 Keeping the ball on the ground

 One day after practice, Zinho was singing in the locker room.
-I couldn’t understand much of it because he spoke Portuguese and was singing in English.
-All I could hear was “Keep it on the ground” as he beat on the table like a drum.
+I couldn’t understand much because it was a mix of Portuguese and English… All I could hear was “Keep it on the ground” as he beat on the table like a drum:)

 Knowing the weight of the pass

 It’s one thing to have passing accuracy.
 It’s another to know how much weight to use on your passes.